CHANDMX20/CHANDMX20/README.md

 ## 🔬 Research Focus

-🧬 **Generative AI for Toxicology & Risk Assessment** Applying generative AI and machine learning to cross-domain biological translation, including ***in vitro → in vivo*** extrapolation, and developing **AI-based virtual control group (VCG)** approaches using treatment → control and control → control translation of carcinogenicity-study histopathology data — with the broader goal of advancing **NAMs and the 3Rs**.
+🧬 **Generative AI for Toxicology & Risk Assessment** Applying generative AI and machine learning to cross-domain biological translation, including ***in vitro → in vivo*** extrapolation, and developing **AI-based virtual control group (VCG)** approaches using treatment → control and control → control translation of clinical pathology profiles and carcinogenicity-study histopathology data — with the broader goal of advancing **NAMs and the 3Rs**.

 🧪 **AI/ML & Bioinformatics for Biomedical Data**
 Developing computational approaches for **high-dimensional biological and biomedical data** across genomics, toxicology, microbiome research, histopathology, and healthcare.